cyclus/cyclus.github.com/source/module/resources.rst

 the ``cyclus::Context`` which holds all recipes defined as part of the simulation input.

-There are 4 basic operations that can be performed on material resources:
+There are 4 basic operations that can be performed on material resources (examples follow):

 * Create
 * Extract[Qty/Comp]
 * Absorb
 * Transmute (and Decay)

-Here are some examples of these operations:

 .. code-block:: c++